thehui87/Learning-Godot/class_confirmationdialog.md

   * [Button](class_button)  **[`get_cancel`](#get_cancel)**  **(** **)**

 ###  Description
 Dialog for confirmation of actions.
-This dialog inherits from [[acceptdialog|AcceptDialog]], but has by default an OK and Cancel buton (in host OS order).
+This dialog inherits from [AcceptDialog](class_acceptdialog), but has by default an OK and Cancel buton (in host OS order).

 ###  Member Function Description